Published in The Robesonian Newspaper, July, 2010

 Blackwell’s flair for the handicraft was apparent and her interest in the art grew as she researched various design techniques.
 As her collection increased, so did her expertise.
 Using her Native American heritage as an influence, Joan created spirit dolls and tribal masks with colorful regalia.
 She’s learned to ‘just look around her’ to gather decorative designs and ideas from magazines, books, and common everyday objects like a coffee mug.
 Color patterns are gleaned from nature’s palette.
 Each creation is unique taking 2 to 3 days from start to finish.
 The detailed painting is just the final step in the months-long process which actually begins with a single seed.
 Some interesting facts about Gourds:

-Artcle one above click on Gourd Fever Banner.
+Article one above: click on the Gourd Fever banner.
 Click here to see article two. http://www.northerndipper.com/news70.php

 Make a free website with Yola